 those principles of common law and equity established by decisions of courts;

-any legislation or regulation; or
+any legislation or regulation including the NER; or

 any Authorisation (including any conditions or requirements under them) which is issued under an instrument referred to in paragraph (b) of this definition.

+Legislation means:

+legislation and delegated legislation of the Commonwealth or any State or Territory of the Commonwealth;

+all ordinances, by-laws, regulations of and other statutory instruments (however described) issued under the legislation or delegated legislation described in paragraph (a) of this definition of Legislation; and

+consolidations, amendments, re-enactments and replacements of legislation or delegated legislation described in paragraph (a) of this definition of Legislation,

+but excludes Authorisations.

 Liability means any debt, obligation, claim, action, cost (including legal costs, deductibles or increased premiums), expense, loss (whether direct or indirect), damage, compensation, charge or liability of any kind (including fines or penalties), whether it is:

 actual, prospective or contingent; or